prog4biol/pfb2019/problemsets/Python_03_problemset.md

 6. What is the location in the DNA string of the EcoR1 cut site?
 Calculate the first and last nucleotides of each restriction fragment.

 7. Extract the the restricion fragments.
 Print each fragment along with its postion in the whole DNA sequence and its length.
+Use string formating to format your print statemnt.

 ```
 Fragment\tPostion\tLength